 The award will be presented for the first time in 2021.
 The prize money will be 100.000 Swiss Francs and is offered by the ResOrtho Foundation.
 Thereby the Meyer Award represents by far the most important award available in musculoskeletal medicine.

-1. The ResOrtho Foundation offers a Prize to be awarded once every three years for transformatory discoveries, innovations or disruptions in the diagnosis prevention or treatment of pathologies of the musculoskeletal system.
+1. Die ResOrtho Foundation offers a Prize to be awarded once every three years for transformatory discoveries, innovations or disruptions in the diagnosis prevention or treatment of pathologies of the musculoskeletal system.

-3. The Prize is awarded exclusively for singular discoveries, patient relevant innovations, or paradigm shifting, disruptive new and proven concepts or methods.
+3. The Prize is awarded exclusively for singular discoveries, patient relevant innovations, or paradigm shifting, disruptive, new but proven concepts or methods.
 The prize is not awarded for even substantial evolutionary contributions.
 Lifetime achievements can only be considered if they fulfill the specific criteria of patient relevant discovery and or paradigm – shifting innovation and or disruption.

 4. The prize-worthy contribution must be recognized and implemented on more than one continent.

-6. The Jury awards the Prize irrevocably; appeal is not possible.
+6. The Jury awards the Prize irrevocably, appeal is not possible.
 The Jury is international and independent.
-It is composed of two members designated by AAOS, two members designated by EFORT, two members designated by Swiss Orthopaedics, one by the Australian, one by the Japanese Orthopaedic Association and one by the ResOrtho foundation, the latter serving as moderator.
+It is composed of two members designated by AAOS, two members designated by EFORT, two members designated by Swiss Orthopaedics, one by the Australian, one by the Japanese Orthopaedic Association and one by the ResOrtho foundation, the latter serving as Chair.

-8. The Prize shall be awarded by the Jury at the Annual Meeting of EFORT or the AAOS in the presence of the President of AAOS and/or EFORT in a suitable ceremony.
+8. The Prize shall be awarded by the Jury at the Annual Meeting of AAOS or EFORT in the presence of the President of AAOS and /or EFORT.

-9. Invitation and expenses of the guests are at the expense of ResOrtho.
-The administration and organization of the award is provided by the ResOrtho Foundation.
+10. Invitation and expenses of the guests are at the expense of ResOrtho.
+The organization and administration of the Award is provided by the ResOrtho Foundation.

 Dominik C. Meyer